Peripheral Interchange Program: PIP in CP/M and MP/M

 In addition to the usual PIP destination=source syntax, PIP under CP/M still allowed the old PIP destination_source form.
 This behaviour was not documented, and CP/M generally did not have a standard for which characters could appear in file names; therefore other programs could and did create filenames containing underscore characters, which PIP could not handle.

+Reserved filenames in Microsoft Windows

+The PIP program is the reason for reserved filenames in Microsoft Windows: CON PRN AUX NUL COM0 COM1 COM2 COM3 COM4 COM5 COM6 COM7 COM8 COM9 LPT0 LPT1 LPT2 LPT3 LPT4 LPT5 LPT6 LPT7 LPT8 LPT9.
+This limitation is case-insensitive, and also applies to basenames.
+So for example, Con.txt is an invalid filename.